Optimal Bounds in Normal Approximation for Many Interacting Worlds: Main results

 This solution has the zero-median property, and thus also satisfies (P2) and (P3). \end{lem}

 It was shown by Goldstein and Reinert \cite{GoldsteinReinert97} that for any mean zero random variable $W$ with finite variance $\sigma^2$, there exists a random variable $W^{*}$ which satisfies

 for all absolutely continuous $f$ with $\mathbb{E}|Wf(W)|<\infty$.
-We say that such a $W^{*}$ has the $W$-zero biased distribution.
-The following result due to Goldstein and Reinert \cite{GoldsteinReinert97} (see also in Chen, Goldstein and Shao \cite[Proposition 2.1]{CGS}). \begin{lem} Let $W$ be a random variable with mean zero and finite positive variance $\sigma^2$, and let $W^{*}$ have the $W$-zero biased distribution.
-Then the distribution of $W^{*}$ is absolute continuous with density
+We say such a $W^{*}$ has the $W$-zero-biased distribution.
+The following result is due to Goldstein and Reinert \cite{GoldsteinReinert97} (see also in Chen, Goldstein and Shao \cite[Proposition 2.1]{CGS}). \begin{lem} Let $W$ be a random variable with mean zero and finite positive variance $\sigma^2$, and let $W^{*}$ have the $W$-zero-biased distribution.
+Then the distribution of $W^{*}$ is absolutely continuous with density given by

 \end{lem} We recall that ${\mathbb{P}}_N$ denotes the empirical probability measure as in \eqref{empirical}.
 McKeague and Levin \cite[page 9]{ML16} constructed a zero bias coupling $(W,W^*)$, where $W$ has the probability distribution ${\mathbb{P}}_N$.
 For completeness, we describe the construction in this paper.
 From \lemref{ML1}, we have $\operatorname{Var}(W)=(N-1)/N$.
-By \lemref{GR}, the density of $W^*$ is
+By \lemref{GR}, the density of $W^*$ is given by